 For the backpack crowd.
 Somehow BR has made some actually QUITE nice vegan suede these last few years, and this thing is getting an extra 50% off at checkout (just like the rest of their sale section).

-Our monthly book suggestion from Jeremy Anderberg, who among other things works for Art of Manliness, but also has his own terrific “What to Read Next” newsletter.
+Our monthly book suggestion from Jeremy Anderberg, who runs his own terrific “What to Read Next” newsletter.
 You should sign up for it.
 Here’s his review: “Though I had heard of WeWork before its epic downfall, I wasn’t all that familiar with the story or the eccentric founder Adam Neumann.
 Lucky for me (all of us, really), Reeves Wiedeman captures the tale with a dramatic, novelistic flair in Billion Dollar Loser.
 Much like Elizabeth Holmes—of Theranos infamy—before him, Neumann was an ideas guy.
 The financials didn’t matter, the tech didn’t matter (he rarely used a computer or email)—all that mattered was securing more investor money with bolder and bolder claims for the company’s future.
 (It should be mentioned here that the investors were, in many cases, equally responsible for pushing WeWork’s valuation into the stratosphere.)
 Instead of being the ultimate technology company that would bring a sense of community to the world—which is how Neumann always pitched it—WeWork was a poorly performing real estate leasing company run by a delusional nepotist.
 Highly entertaining summer reading that’ll satisfy that guilty pleasure itch.”

 Rhone Delta Pique Notch Tees – $39 FINAL ($78)